FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Abstract

 \section{Abstract}

-Streaming Visual Geometry Transformers such as StreamVGGT enable strong online 3D perception but suffer from unbounded KV-cache growth, which limits deployment over long streams.
-We revisit bounded-memory streaming from the perspective of geometric support.
-In geometry-driven reasoning, memory quality depends not only on how many tokens are retained, but also on whether the retained memory still preserves sufficiently coherent local support.
-This suggests that token-level retention may become less suitable under fixed budgets, as it can thin the evidence available within each contributing frame and make subsequent fusion more sensitive to weakly aligned history.
-Motivated by this observation, we propose FrameVGGT, a frame-driven rolling explicit-memory framework that treats each frame's incremental KV contribution as a coherent evidence block.
-FrameVGGT summarizes each block into a compact prototype and maintains a fixed-capacity mid-term bank of complementary frame blocks under strict budgets, with an optional lightweight anchor tier for rare prolonged degradation.
-Across long-sequence 3D reconstruction, video depth estimation, and camera pose benchmarks, FrameVGGT achieves favorable accuracy--memory trade-offs under bounded memory, while maintaining more stable geometry over long streams.
+Streaming Visual Geometry Transformers such as StreamVGGT enable strong online 3D perception, but their KV-cache grows unbounded over long streams, limiting practical deployment.
+We study bounded-memory streaming geometry from the perspective of memory organization: unlike language modeling, where useful information can often be compressed at token level, geometry-driven inference relies on coherent and mutually compatible observations across views.
+Under fixed memory budgets, retaining history as isolated entries can progressively fragment the geometric context needed for stable long-horizon matching and fusion.
+We therefore propose \textbf{FrameVGGT}, a bounded-memory framework that maintains a fixed-capacity set of complementary memory units for streaming geometry.
+In our implementation, each unit is instantiated as a frame-wise KV segment summarized by a compact key-space prototype, together with a sparse anchor tier for persistent long-range references.
+Across long-sequence 3D reconstruction, video depth estimation, and camera pose estimation, FrameVGGT achieves favorable accuracy--memory trade-offs under bounded budgets while maintaining more stable geometry over long streams.